PocketDad/PocketDad.github.io/evaluation.md

 * [Recruitment](#recruitment)

 ## User Goals
-* User should be able to create account and complete the onboarding process.
 * User should be able to intuitively navigate the app's pages.
 * User should be able to add and edit tasks.
 * User should be able to add and edit items.